-The Diocese of Westminster aims to ensure that 'those that report having suffered harm receive a compassionate, caring and timely response by trained Diocesan personnel, and are provided with access to appropriate support, advice, and pastoral care'
+This Commitment aims to ensure that 'those that report having suffered harm receive a compassionate, caring and timely response, and are provided with access to appropriate support, advice, and pastoral care'1

-The Diocese is committed to trauma-informed practice. acknowledging the need to see beyond an individual's presenting behaviours and to ask, 'What does this person need?' rather than 'What is wrong with this person?'
+The Diocese of Westminster is committed to trauma-informed practice. acknowledging the need to see beyond an individual's presenting behaviours and to ask, 'What does this person need?' rather than 'What is wrong with this person?'
+2